Where To Purchase My Ad-Free Downloadable PDF’s:

-This year Marly Bird and I are bringing the holiday fun with an amazing Make-A-Long, and I’m introducing the White Spruce Crochet Stocking Pattern.
+This year Marly Bird and I are bringing the holiday fun with an amazing Make-A-Long, and I'm introducing the White Spruce Crochet Stocking Pattern.
 Christmas in July is so much fun, especially when creating with friends.
-Looking for the knit stocking for this event?
-Click HERE
+If you prefer to knit, check out my White Spruce Knit Stocking.

 This pattern can be enjoyed for free right here on the blog.
 If you would like to purchase an ad-free pdf head on over to Ravelry or Etsy.